Władysław Grydziuszko

 Władysław Grydziuszko (1910–1946) was a soldier in the Polish Army during World War II.
+He served as a tank commander and was awarded the Cross of Valour for his actions during the Battle of Monte Cassino.

+Early life and military service

-He was born on September 6, 1910, in the small rural village of Mikulicze, Poland.
-Prior to military service, Władysław worked as a master tailor until he was enlisted with the Polish Forces in 1939.
+Władysław Grydziuszko was born on September 6, 1910, in the small rural village of Mikulicze, Poland.
+Prior to military service, Grydziuszko worked as a master tailor until he was enlisted with the Polish Forces in 1939.
 On August 28, 1939, he was called from reserve and together with the Polish Police unit participated in the 1939 Invasion of Poland campaign.
 Grydziuszko was taken prisoner of war by the former Soviet Red Army and was held in the USSR.
-Following his ordeal on the basis of the Sikorski–Mayski agreement of July 30, 1941, Władysław Grydziuszko was released for the purpose of joining the Polish Armed Forces in USSR.
-From 1942 to 1944 Władysław received military training by the British Army in the Middle East.
-Then in 1944 to 1946 he embarked on the Italian campaign.
+Following his ordeal on the basis of the Sikorski–Mayski agreement of July 30, 1941, Grydziuszko was released for the purpose of joining the Polish Armed Forces in USSR.
+Grydziuszko was primarily posted to the Fifth Field Artillery Regiment, and was later transferred to the Seventh on January 1, 1942.

+From 1942 to 1944, Grydziuszko received military training by the British Army in the Middle East.
+From 1944 to 1946, he participated in the Italian campaign.

 Battle at Monte Cassino

-Grydziuszko was primarily posted to the Fifth Field Artillery Regiment, and was later transferred to the Seventh on January 1, 1942.
 At Monte Cassino, the Polish Army was advancing against the Hitler Line, and on May 23 the Poles finally managed to break through attacking the village of Piedimonte.
-Władysław, along with many other soldiers in the II Corps used stables and other local buildings to camouflage tanks and attack the advancing enemy from behind.
+Grydziuszko, along with many other soldiers in the II Corps used stables and other local buildings to camouflage tanks and attack the advancing enemy from behind.
 In the following day the 5th Canadian (Armoured) Division breached the lines and on May, 25 the Poles cleared way for an advance onward to Rome.
 Władysław Grydziuszko, one of the tank commanders, was awarded the Cross of Valour for showing tremendous courage on the battlefield.
 During the battle, Grydziuszko was lightly wounded on October 17, 1944, and suffered minor spinal cord injuries from Nazi artillery fire.
 However, he quickly recovered and returned to the forces to serve for another two years.